 Change Your Approach

-“When my moustache is a tad long, I sometimes use a finger from my other hand to hold it up and out of the way,” says beard devotee Aragorn Hansard.
+“When my mustache is a tad long, I sometimes use a finger from my other hand to hold it up and out of the way,” says beard devotee Aragorn Hansard.
 “I’ve even mused about developing a ‘stache scaffold’ for just that purpose.”
-See this approach in action down below.
+Essentially, though, if you’re eating a sandwich, use two hands, and use your index fingers to hold the ‘stache out of the way while you guide the food into your mouth with the others.

 On a more general level, Bottenberg suggests taking smaller bites and opening your mouth wider than you would without a beard.
 To that end, cutting the likes of burgers and sandwiches into halves, then biting into the angled ends can also provide them with a more direct route into your mouth, resulting in fewer crumbs and sauces ending up in your beard.
 (This might also have the effect of making you look like a giant baby, which somewhat negates the point of that lustrous beard, but hey, do what you gotta do.)